Predicting Neutrino Mixing Angles Using Group Presentations: The Platonic Limit

 \section{The Platonic Limit}

+When building a model using explicit field content, generally the leading leptonic mixing predictions receive model-dependent corrections resulting from charged lepton corrections, renormalization group evolution, and canonical normalization considerations\cite{ CLRGECN1, CLRGECN2, CLRGECN3, CLRGECN4, genrge1, genrge2, genrge3, CN, CL1, CL2, CL3}.
+These corrections can be used to shift the leading order predictions to more realistic values for the parameters.
 In what follows we will work in the limit where the atmospheric angle is maximal and the reactor angle is zero.
 This limit will be called the \textit{Platonic Limit} because it is in this limit that $G_1$, $G_2$, and $G_3$ take a particularly simple, idealized form, i.e.,

 Notice that it is in this limit $G_3$ takes its most simple and idealized (Platonic) form (as noted in Ref.~\cite{bottomup}).\footnote{ In Section \ref{sec:btmmixing}, this limit will be relaxed.}

 Besides bringing $G_3$ to its most simple nontrivial form, the Platonic Limit also suggests a correspondence between $G_1$ and $G_2$ which will turn out to exist \textit{even when not working in this limit}.
 Having said that, notice that it is possible to go from $G_2$ to $G_1$ by applying the transformation